intel/sawr/sawr_master/INSTALL.md

 --------------------------
 No system is ever perfectly secure, and there are tradeoffs between functionality and security.
 Ubuntu is [fairly secure by default](https://insights.ubuntu.com/2016/12/08/ubuntu-16-04-lts-security-a-comprehensive-overview/) but there are various ways to [improve it](https://www.thefanclub.co.za/how-to/how-secure-ubuntu-1604-lts-server-part-1-basics).
 However, if you want to support remote access to your robot to teleoperate it or to remotely visualize ROS data you will have to do some work.
 The following are suggestions, not a complete solution for secure access.

 ### SSH
+SSH provides secure remote access to a Linux system, and allows you to log into your robot without having to hook up a display, keyboard and mouse.
+This is obviously useful when the robot is roaming around.

-By default an ssh server is not installed on Ubuntu.
-You can install it using:
+However, by default an SSH server is not installed on Ubuntu.
+You can however easily install it using:

     sudo apt-get install openssh-server